ProjectEvergreen/greenwood/www/pages/plugins/resource.md

 #### Serve

 When requesting a file, such as `/main.js`, Greenwood needs to return a response so that the contents can be served or bundled appropriately.
-This is done by passing an instance of `URL` and returning an instance of a `Response`.
+This is done by passing an instance of `URL` and `Request` and returning an instance of `Response`.
 For example, Greenwood uses this lifecycle extensively to serve all the standard web content types like HTML, JS, CSS, images, fonts, etc and also providing the appropriate `Content-Type` header.
 If you are supporting custom extensions, this is where you would transform the contents into something a browser would understand; like compiling from TypeScript to JavaScript.

 Below is an example from [Greenwood's codebase](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/plugins/resource/plugin-standard-javascript.js) for serving JavaScript files.